WJ714/Bridginggap-flux/README.md

 ## ⚙️ REddyProc
+### 🔗 What is REddyProc?

-Standard and extensible Eddy-Covariance data post-processing (Wutzler et al., 2018) includes uStar-filtering, gap-filling, and flux-partitioning.
+REddyProc is a R package about standard and extensible Eddy-Covariance data post-processing (Wutzler et al., 2018) includes uStar-filtering, gap-filling, and flux-partitioning.
 🌿 The Eddy-Covariance (EC) micrometeorological technique quantifies continuous exchange fluxes of gases, energy, and momentum between an ecosystem and the atmosphere.
 ⚙️ It is important for understanding ecosystem dynamics and upscaling exchange fluxes (Aubinet et al., 2012).

 This package inputs pre-processed (half-)hourly data and supports further processing:
 - 1️⃣ First, a quality-check and filtering is performed based on the relationship between measured flux and friction velocity (uStar) to discard biased data (Papale et al., 2006).
 - 2️⃣ Second, gaps in the data are filled based on information from environmental conditions (Reichstein et al., 2005).
 - 3️⃣ Third, the net flux of carbon dioxide is partitioned into its gross fluxes in and out of the ecosystem by night-time based and day-time based approaches (Lasslop et al., 2010).
 ### Where to download the package?
 - 📦 [CRAN release of REddyProc](https://cran.r-project.org/web/packages/REddyProc/index.html)
 - 🚧 [Development version on GitHub](https://github.com/EarthyScience/REddyProc)
+### 🎯 Purpose of this tutorial

 ---